grmreyes/NetflixClone/README.md

 * Allows users to search for titles, keywords, genres, and mylist
 * Searches even with incomplete search terms

-*Utilizes React Component Routes and passing the search term as the wildcard for the url enables results to show in real time.
-In searching for matches, search term is trimmed of spaces and special characters and can be matched with either the genre, a partial match with the title, or 'mylist' if it is part of the user-created list of movies.*
+*Utilizing React Component Routes and passing the search term as the wildcard for the url enables results to show in real time.
+In searching for matches, the search term is trimmed of spaces and special characters and can be matched with either the genre, a full or partial match with the title, or 'mylist' if it is part of the user-created list of movies.This format saves code rewriting by basically using the same component for three separate features of the app.*

 ![Search](https://github.com/grmreyes/nicflix/blob/main/app/assets/images/search-small.gif)